DFE-Digital/find-a-tuition-partner/docs/decisions/0008-azure-tp-data-storage.md

 ### Use Azure BLOB Storage

-This is storing the files within a dedicated BLOB with Azure Blob Storage
+This is storing the files within a dedicated BLOB with Azure Blob Storage.

 * Good, because the service credential can be locked down to the single BLOB store
 * Good, because the data would be private